Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 Smaoineamh: An ceart dom torthaí an céad babhta seo a úsáid mar bunluacha babhta eile, cosúil le Gibbs Sampler?
 Bheadh mé níos cinnte go bhfuil luacha mar agam mar sin féinig.
 Ba mhaith liom sin a déanamh, dá mb'fhéidir.

 ## 7-6-2021
 Níl mar a shíltear a bhítear.
-Thóg sé i bhfad níos lú ama xhun omom agus pharmgkb a thraenáil ná mar a bhíos ag súil leis.
+Thóg sé i bhfad níos lú ama chun omim agus pharmgkb a thraenáil ná mar a bhíos ag súil leis.
 Mar sin, is dóigh liom go mbeidh mé in ann méid na toisí a chur in airde.
 Ach sin ráite, fuairead AUC timpeall 0.78 orthu araon, agus mar sin de níl sé chomh dona anois in aon chor.

 Tá trothaí ó bhabhta eile fíordheimhniú hipearpharaiméadar tréis teacht isteach leis, agus mar sin  ba mhaith liom a bheith cinnte go bhfuil sé cosúil leis an gcéad babhta.
-Amach ansin, b'fhearr liom babhta eile a dhéanamh, go dtí go bhgfuil trí cinn déanta agam.
+Amach ansin, b'fhearr liom babhta eile a dhéanamh, go dtí go bhfuil trí cinn déanta agam.

 Móide sin, ba cheart dom córas analísíochta a chruthú chun rudaí a réamhinsint agus araile.
 Scríobhfiadh mé cód le haghaidh an córas sin freisin.
 Ar diereadh, toisc go bhfuil chuile rud seo i bhfad níod tapúla ná mar a bhíos ag súil leis, ba cheart dom shard_compress a chríochnú agus clinical_trials a úsáid leis.

 Things I need to look at more:
-- (https://torchbiggraph.readthedocs.io/en/latest/loss_optimization.html) "This loss function is chosen by setting the loss_fn parameter to ranking, and the target margin is specified by the margin parameter."
+- margin param: (https://torchbiggraph.readthedocs.io/en/latest/loss_optimization.html) "This loss function is chosen by setting the loss_fn parameter to ranking, and the target margin is specified by the margin parameter."
 - My AUC is very good...but r1 is VERY low.
 This seems bad to me.
 I need to check on that!!
 See: https://torchbiggraph.readthedocs.io/en/latest/evaluation.html

+## 8-6-2021
+For running on full datasets:
+- in all cases 2 partitions were used, except in bioportal which used NUMBER
+- So far all but bioportal are done; bioportal running now
+- AUC / r1 discprepancy -- possible this is due to a larger prevalance of end nodes that do not have other relations?
+Strings and the such.
+    - Note also that in it 1, round 1, bioportal and dbsnp have FAR higher r1 than they do at the end of round 3 (it 1), as well as far higher r1 than the other datasets
+- I am torn on whether AUC is the right vbalidating matric, or r1.
+It really depends on which better models the needs I have wrt predictions, but r1` seems more likely to be a good metric for that?
+- For now, time to get predicting